Bernese Mountain Dog

-Like many sheepdogs and herdsmen, this Swiss Mountain dog has a great ability to concentrate and listen to his master.
+Like many sheepdogs, this Swiss Mountain dog has a great ability to concentrate and listen to his master.

-However, he matures very slowly (usually 2 to 3 years longer than other dog breeds), so it is necessary to be patient and to repeat his exercises many times so that he can completely acquire them.
+However, he matures very slowly (it usually takes 2 to 3 years longer than other dog breeds for the Bernese to reach maturity), so it is necessary to be patient and to repeat training exercises many times so that he can completely acquire them.

-Education needs to start early in this dog breed, especially given the large size of this dog: up to 60 kg in males!
+Education needs to start early in this dog breed, especially given its large size: up to 60 kg in males!

 Therefore, it will be essential to offer the Bernese Mountain Dog puppy a firm but gentle education based on positive reinforcement training and on the dog's personal learning rhythm.

-Teaching him to walk on a lead without pulling should be one of the early lessons in order to enjoy safe walks.
+Teaching him to walk on a lead without pulling should be one of the earliest lessons to work on in order to enjoy safe walks.

 Tendency to run away

-He is very close to his social group and he has a rather limited predatory instinct, so he will not run away.
+He is very close to his social group and he has a rather limited predatory instinct, so he is unlikely to run away.
 He prefers to stay with members of his social group.